Serving Motions and Notices of Hearing in a Civil Case

 To determine the service deadline, first determine the legal deadline to file the motion in court, then count back from that deadline the required number of days.

-The last legal day to file with the court is at least sixteen court (business) days prior to the motion date (CCP § 1005).
+The last legal day to file with the court for most motions is at least sixteen court (business) days prior to the motion date (CCP § 1005).
 “Court days” are Monday through Friday, excluding court holidays.
 To find this deadline, start counting backwards on the day before your hearing until you reach the sixteenth court day.
 (CCP § 12c)

 Find the Filing Deadline